canonical/testflinger/docs/reference/test-phases.rst

 Instead, there is a `use_attachment` field that indicates which attachment should be used as a provisioning image.
 The presence of *either* `url` or `use_attachment` is required.

-At the moment, only the `muxpi` device connector supports provisioning using an attached image.
+At the moment, only the :ref:`muxpi` device connector supports provisioning using an attached image.

 Output
 ------------